Rules and Structure of the UHV Honors Program

 - Developing service learning projects

 - Organizing social events appropriate for university life

-- Becoming involved in the governance of the Honors Track
+- Becoming involved in the governance of the Honors Program

-- Assisting the Honors Track Director in recruiting students at orientation
+- Assisting the Honors Director in recruiting students at orientation

 Students will also have some benefits that are more social in nature.
 These are appropriate because a significant goal of the Honors Program is to build strong ties among students and between students and faculty.
 Thus, the Program should include realistic opportunities for students and faculty to engage in academically-minded social events.
 To this end, the Honors Program should involve some fieldtrips or other events based on building relationships.
 Further, Students in the Honors Program should be afforded physical space for their work.
 Several simple accommodations can be made to create this space.
 A wing in the dorm should be provided to house students who have similar academic goals.
 An office or small suite can be set aside as an Honors Lounge for the use of Honors students.